ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

     --start exampleString \
     --limit 10 \
     --name exampleString
+	--url $endpoint
 ```

 **Parameters to provide:**

-* Specify the service instance identifier.
+* The service instance identifier.
 	* Flag: `--instanceid INSTANCEID`

-* Specify the server-provided token for determining what resource to start the page on.
+* The server-provided token for determining what resource to start the page on.
 	* Flag: `--start START`

-* Specify the number of resources to return on a page.
+* Number of resources to return on a page.
 	* Flag: `--limit LIMIT`

 * Including this option will filter the collection of resources by name.